Instance Segmentation

 When keypoints are bound, KeypointParams.remove_invisible and check_each_transform are forced to False.
 Out-of-frame keypoints stay in the dict — only instance survival (driven by the bbox processor) decides what gets dropped.
 Each surviving instance keeps a constant keypoint count, which is what pose models want.

-Survival is decided by the bbox processor — min_visibility, min_area, etc. on BboxParams.
-When an instance fails the threshold, its mask and keypoints disappear with it; surviving instances keep their object identity intact.
+Survival is decided by the bbox processor — min_visibility, min_area, filter_invalid_bboxes, and related options on BboxParams.
+Crops and geometric transforms can shrink, clip, or move a bbox out of frame.
+When the bbox processor drops that row, the bound mask, bbox label fields, keypoints, and keypoint label fields disappear with it; surviving instances keep their object identity intact.

 transform = A.Compose(